For questions regarding this document, contact Peter Hudson at 301-796-6440 or by email at email@example.com

 Written comments and suggestions may be submitted at any time for Agency consideration to the Division of Dockets Management, Office of Human Resources and Management Services, Food and Drug Administration, 5630 Fishers Lane, Room 1061, (HFA-305), Rockville, MD, 20852.
 Alternatively, electronic comments may be submitted to Regulations.gov.
 Please identify your comments with the docket number listed in the notice of availability that publishes in the Federal Register announcing the availability of this guidance document.
 Comments may not be acted upon by the Agency until the document is next revised or updated.

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number (1629) to identify the guidance you are requesting.

 Table of Contents

 - The Content and Format of an Abbreviated 510(k) Submission

 Class II Special Controls Guidance Document: Absorbable Poly(hydroxybutyrate) Surgical Suture Produced by Recombinant DNA Technology

 This guidance document was developed as a special control guidance to support the classification of the absorbable poly(hydroxybutyrate) surgical suture produced by recombinant DNA technology into class II (special controls).
 The device is an absorbable poly(hydroxybutyrate) surgical suture made of material isolated from prokaryotic cells produced by recombinant DNA technology.
 The device is intended for use in general soft tissue approximation and ligation.
 This guidance is issued in conjunction with a Federal Register notice announcing the classification of the device.